Pillbug23/361-alex-micro/README.md

 Send a json request back to the frontend using res.json(), containing the weather data for the specified ZIP code.

-The response will include these fields:
+The response will include these fields in the response object:
 ```
 temperature: The temperature in Kelvin.
 description: A brief description of the weather conditions.